Pēteris Stučka: Biography

 a great figure now forgotten, instituted a strictly egalitarian regime in his sovietised Latvia, in which the Party Committee was also the Government; its members were forbidden to enjoy any material privileges at all.
 Vodka was banned, though the comrades obtained it clandestinely from peasants, who through home distilling extracted a terrifying alcohol from corn."

 After the collapse of the Latvian communist government in August 1919 after a counter-offensive by Latvian Army and allied troops, Stučka returned permanently to Russia.
 In 1920–32, he worked in Comintern, as a member, and was chairman of the International Control Commission in 1924–28.

 In 1923, Stučka, was appointed the first Chief Justice of the Russian SFSR.
 He held this post until his death in 1932.

 After his death on January 25, 1932, Stučka's remains were cremated and his ashes amongst those of other Communist dignitaries in the Kremlin Wall Necropolis, near Lenin's Mausoleum in Moscow's Red Square.

 Family

 Stučka's wife, Dora Pliekšāne (1870–1950), was the sister of the Latvian poet Rainis (Jānis Pliekšāns), with whom Stučka shared a room during their law studies at St. Petersburg University.
 Rainis supported socialism, but stressed that national culture was also important.
-Although Rainis initially supported a free Latvia within a free Russia, he would later support an independent Latvian nation.
+Although Rainis initially supported a free Latvia within a free Russia, he later supported an independent Latvian nation.